 - Select the MLC model.

-- Automatically remove any small offset of the isocenter position on the x-axis.
-(Default: checked)
+- Automatically correct any small offset of the MLC position on the x-axis.

-- Introduce the position of the isocenter on the X-axis either manually or by locking the cursor near the center of the MLC on the X-axis.
-Use this field to introduce EPID offsets with respect to the isocenter.
+- Enter the offset on the X-axis of the Imager (e.g., EPID) respect to the isocenter, either manually or by locking the cursor near the center of the MLC on the X-axis.

 - Delineate the ROI (i.e., the MLC region).

-- Click on Calculate.
-Results will show after few seconds.
+- Click Calculate.
+The results will show after a few seconds:

 - Percentage of leaf positions within tolerance.